(This article has been updated to incorporate later posts on similar topics, to get everything all in one place).

 - What happens when a seafaring foe is at range

 - How long does it take a seafaring foe to close

 - What happens while two ships close with each other

 - What factors might affect those questions (when I wanted to use them)

-Borrowing from the resources available, I hew closely to core AD&D rules.
-Rules scattered far and wide are consolidated and organized, filling in gaps.
+Borrowing from the resources available, I consolidated and organized AD&D rules scattered far and wide, filling in gaps from other sources.
 Proficiencies allow player agency.
 For critical life-or-death moments, tables provide granularity, but the generalities are treated, well, more generally.

-In a sea-based campaign, talk will turn to shipping and trade.
-As 1e has little information on trade, I borrow from other resources (especially Gaz 9—the most detailed resource for nautical trade).
-BECMI/RC uses different standards for ships, now converted and simplified here for 1e.
-Instead of a detailed, world-based goods system, generic goods permit trade without complexity.
-The PCs need only to acquire (or hire) a ship, hire a crew, load a cargo, and sail to parts known (and unknown) for adventure and profit.
+In a sea-based campaign, talk will also eventually turn to shipping and trade.
+As 1e has little information on trade, I borrow from other resources (especially Gaz 9—the most detailed resource for trade at sea).
+Yet instead of a detailed, world-based goods system, generic goods permit trade without complexity.
+The PCs need only acquire (or hire) a ship, hire a crew, load cargo, and sail to parts known (and unknown) for adventure and profit.

 Raft: A simple craft constructed from logs lashed together to form an awkward floating platform.
 Maximum size is 30’ × 40’.
 Capacity: 10,000 cn / 100 ft2.
 Hull value: 5.
 Crew: 1 / 100 ft2.
 Characters can build their own raft if wood is available-this takes d3 days / 100 ft2 with a capacity: 5,000 cn / 100 ft2.
 30% Seaworthy.
 Move: 3”/3”, 12 miles.
 Cost: 10’ × 10’, 50 gp.